-Click once to select the Population indicator in your indicators setup list then click the Duplicate button.

-- 2. Create a new indicator named Construction Cost.
+- Click once to select the Population indicator in your indicators setup list then click the Duplicate button. - Create a new indicator named Construction Cost.
 Use the Construction Cost category, and set the decimal places to 0. - 3.
 In the Description field, type Total cost of construction. - 4.
-Edit the formula so that it reads: Sum ([Attribute:Proposed Buildings:Construction Cost]) - 5.
-Remember to check your formula before clicking OK. - 6.
+Edit the formula so that it reads: Sum ([Attribute: Proposed - Buildings:Construction Cost])5.
+Remember to check your formula before - clicking OK.

+6. Click the Alerts tab, then click New.
+Use - 6.
 Click the Alerts tab, then click New.
 Use the information provided in the image below to create your new alert. - 7.
 Click OK to close the alert creation window. - Click OK to close the New Indicator window. - 9.
 Close the indicators list.